vzqz2186/world_cup_pipeline/README.md

 # FIFA World Cup Data Scrapper Project

-This program scraps online tables and data related to the rosters, teams, and fixtures from the FIFA World Cup.
-This is an ongoing project that I'm working on ahead of the 2022 World Cup hosted in Qatar in November.
-At this time, the Python script pulls data for participating players, tournament group, and fixtures for the World Cups hosted between 2002 and 2018.
-All data is scrapped from the tournament's respective Wikipedia entries.
-Since the HTML is already very standardized, it allows for all functions to be reused, making small tweaks to them for particular ocations.
+This program scrapes data from FIFA World Cup tournaments from 2002 to 2022 from their respective Wikipedia entries.
+The Python script pulls data for participating players, tournament group and team stats, and fixtures.
+It then cleans up the data and organizes them into 3 clean data sets:

+- **squads_ds** contains the rosters of all participating teams, as well as player information.
+- **matches_ds** contains match information from all stages of the tournament.
+- **groups_ds** contains groups and team stats information such as wins, losses, goal difference, points, etc...

 The program follows the following procedure:

     1. Access the html code for the websites to scrap using the BeautifulSoup libraries.
-    2. Scrap different data from tables and other places from the html code to fill lists to be used in completing pandas dataframes.
+    2. Scrap different data from tables and lists in the html code to fill lists used from completing pandas dataframes.
 The tables contain information on:

         a.
 Team groups
         b.
 Participating countries
         c.
 Players' birthdays
         d.
 Match locations
         e.
 Players' birthdays
         f.
-Match dates
+Match dates and times
         g.
 Match results
         h.
 Match home and away sides
         i.
-Match groups and stages.
+Match groups and stages
+        j.
+Penalty results

     3. Save all scrapped dataframes to csv files.